Metabolic Renewal is a weight loss program designed specifically for women.

 - Added sugars: honey, table sugar, maple syrup, and brown sugar

-Metabolic Renewal doesn’t eliminate any foods outright but encourages you to restrict your intake of processed and high carb foods.
+Metabolic Renewal doesn’t eliminate any foods but encourages you to restrict your intake of processed and high carb foods.
 Instead, you’re meant to emphasize vegetables and high quality proteins.

 Although Metabolic Renewal hasn’t been studied specifically, it may offer several health benefits.